 ORYA hockey makes every attempt to schedule volunteers or professionals in hockey to act as skills & scrimmage evaluators.
 We attempt to schedule individuals who currently do not have children in the program and currently do not coach or act as an AG member to preserve impartiality.
-However, finding individuals that fit that criteria, and are available on the days and times needed is often a difficult task.
-In the event we are short evaluators we will rely on current ORYA coaches to offer evaluation support as long as they are not evaluating players that will be selected within the age group they will be coaching.
+However, finding individuals that fit those criteria, and are available on the days and times needed is often a difficult task.
+In the event we are short evaluators we will rely on current ORYA coaches to offer evaluation support if they are not evaluating players that will be selected within the age group they will be coaching.

-Players wanting to play up an age group must first tryout within their appropriate birth year group.
-Only after first trying out at their appropriate age and showcasing an ability above and beyond his/her peers will a player be able to be evaluated with and against an older group.
-Evaluators and ORYA hockey AG must agree to allow said player to move up for the second tryout.
-This is rare with ORYA hockey.
-If special circumstances prevent a player from trying out in their own agegroup, they may be invited to another age group.
+Players wanting to play up an age group must first notify the AG President in writing at least a week prior to the scheduled tryouts.
+Players must still tryout within their appropriate birth year group.
+To be considered for final placement, that player must showcase an ability above and beyond his/her peers.
+This will mean the player must rank in the top 5% of their current birth year group.
+To be placed on the older age group team, the player must rank in the top 10% of the top team.
+The AG looks at every player's experience, skill level, coachability, and scores to make the best decision for all players and the program.
+The AG does not take this decision lightly and wants the best for everyone.
+If special circumstances prevent a player from trying out in their own age group, they may be invited to another age group.
 In this event, the player is still only being considered for their appropriate age group.
 They are simply on the ice with another age group to allow evaluators to get a score to utilize for their ageappropriate level.
-Any player can join after tryouts if there is available rosterspace but will be put on the lowest tier team with roster space.
+Any player can join after tryouts if there is available roster space but will be put on the lowest tier team with roster space.
 Based on available ice time, ORYA hockey can offer up to 8 teams.
 Typically, there are two teams at each level but if ice availability allows, it could be 3.
 Estimated Roster size is 1215 skaters, 2 goalies All Durham, Lee & Madbury residents will make a team.
-However, if any playeris clearly out of their league (too experienced or too inexperienced) for the age group they are trying out for,

-ORYA Hockey or ORYA Staff will speak individually with the family to determine a more appropriate placement.
+However, if any players skills show that they are too experienced or too inexperienced as well as any safety concerns for the age group they are trying out for, ORYA Hockey or ORYA Staff will speak individually with the

 ☐ Final rosters and placements can vary depending on who accepts or rejects placement offers.
-If enough players reject their offer to create a situation where ORYA Hockey no longer has enough players for a 2nd or 3rdteam, we will work with coaches and players to provide a competitive playing environment for all players that have accepted their placements.
+If enough players reject their offer to create a situation where ORYA Hockey no longer has enough players for a 2nd or 3rd team, we will work with coaches and players to provide a competitive playing environment for all players that have accepted their placements.